 Race & Ethnicity

 The Czech Republic is a racially homogenous country, with the Vietnamese being the largest with over 400,000 people living in the country.
-Anti-minority sentiments tend to be more nationalistic and focused more on groups for their national histories, such as Roma gypsies, or immigrant status than their race.
+Anti-minority sentiments tend to be more nationalistic and focused more on groups for their national histories, such as Romani people (often referred to as Roma) or immigrant status than their race.
 Nonetheless, many report that even in small villages darker-skinned people do not attract unwanted stares.
 Compared with the rest of the country, Prague is relatively diverse, with people of various backgrounds living and working there.

 Religion & Spirituality

 The Czech Republic has one of the least religious populations in the world with a majority of Czechs being agnostic or unaffiliated with any religion.
 Despite this lack of religiosity, religion is not castigated in the Czech Republic and you should still feel comfortable practicing your faith there.
 Following the unaffiliated portion of the Czech population, the next largest group is Roman Catholic.
 The remainder of Czechs tend to be Protestant, Muslim, or Jewish.